samerps/Blender-FastHenry/README.md

 ### Connected and mutually-coupled objects

-- Separate curves within the same curve object will be considered as a single coil, the end point of each individual will be automatically  connected to the start point of the next curve.
+- Separate curves within the same curve object will be considered as a single object/coil, the end point of each individual curve will be automatically connected to the start point of the next curve.
 This connection will be automatically visually displayed as a single solid line.
 ![connected curves](docs/images/connected_curves.jpg)

 - Multiple curve objects will considered as mutually coupled.